lean-mu/docs/explore/mu.md

 - The CLI.
 - An HTTP request invocation endpoint.
-- Based on time patterns
+- Based on a time pattern
 - From an event

 When a function is invoked for the first time, the platform:

-- identifies the Docker image of the function to pull from the Docker registry
+- Identifies the Docker image of the function to pull from the Docker registry
-- execute the function by running the function's image as a container on an instance in a subnet associated with the application to which the function belongs
+- Execute the function by running the function's image as a container

-When the function is executing inside the container, the function can read from and write to other resources and services running in the same subnet (for example, Database as a Service).
-The function can also read from and write to other shared resources (for example, Object Storage), and other Oracle Cloud Services.
 You can specify the maximum length of  time the function is allowed to execute by setting a timeout in the  func.yaml file or in the Console.
 Functions and platform logs are sent to Loki (an internal component) or forwarded to a syslog destination.

-When the function has finished executing and after a period being idle, the Docker container is removed.
+When the function has finished executing and after a idle period, the Docker container is removed.

 If another call is triggered to the same function before the container is removed, the second request is routed to the same running container to optimize load time.

 When multiple calls are triggered to the same function, the platform scales horizontally to serve incoming requests in parallel and starts additional containers to handle the load.

 At any time, the platform keeps track of invocations and metrics for observability.

 ![diagram mu invocation](../images/mu_invocation.png "mu invocation")

-### How to run OLAP or long-running processes
+## How to run OLAP or long-running processes

 Mu provides 3 patterns to implement long running processes